Fleckism/SecurityPlus/3 Performing Security Assessments/3A Assess Organizational Security L3a.md

 4.1 Given a scenario, use the appropriate tool to assess organizational security

-**Reconnaissance is a type of assessment activity that maps the potential attack surface by identifying the nodes and connections that make up the network**.
+**[[Reconnaissance]] is a type of assessment activity that maps the potential attack surface by identifying the nodes and connections that make up the network**.
 You will often need to run scans using both command line and GUI topology discovery tools.
 You will need to report host configurations using fingerprinting tools and capture and analyze network traffic.
 You should also understand how tools can be used to operate backdoor connections to a host and to covertly exfiltrate data.
 ## ipconfig, ping, and ARP
 The process of **mapping out the attack surface is referred to as network reconnaissance** and discovery.
 Reconnaissance techniques are used by threat actors, but they can also be used by security professionals to probe and test their own security systems, as part of a security [[assessment]] and ongoing monitoring.

 [[Topology discovery]]* (or "footprinting") [1]**means scanning for hosts**, IP ranges, and routes between networks to map out the structure of the target network.
 Topology discovery can also be used to build an asset database and to identify non-authorized hosts (rogue system detection) or network configuration errors.

 Basic topology discovery tasks can be accomplished using the command line tools built into Windows and Linux.
-The following tools report the IP configuration and test connectivity on the local network segment or subnet.
+The following [[tools]] report the IP configuration and test connectivity on the local network segment or subnet.

--   ipconfig—show the configuration assigned to network interface(s) in Windows, including the hardware or media access control (MAC) address, IPv4 and IPv6 addresses, **default gateway, and whether the address is static or assigned by DHCP.
+-   [[ipconfig]]—show the configuration assigned to network interface(s) in Windows, including the hardware or media access control (MAC) address, IPv4 and IPv6 addresses, **default gateway, and whether the address is static or assigned by DHCP.
 If the address is DHCP-assigned, the output also shows the address of the DHCP server that provided the lease (To detect spoofing).
--   ifconfig—show the configuration assigned to network interface(s) in Linux.
+-   [[ifconfig]]—show the configuration assigned to network interface(s) in Linux.
--   #implementations  **ping—probe a host on a particular IP address or host name using Internet Control Message Protocol (ICMP)**.
+-   **[[ping]]—probe a host on a particular IP address or host name using Internet Control Message Protocol (ICMP)**.
 You can use ping with a simple script to perform a sweep of all the IP addresses in a subnet.
 The following example will scan the 10.1.0.0/24 subnet from a Windows machine:

 for /l %i in (1,1,255) do @ping -n 1 -w 100 10.1.0.%i | find /i "reply"